stephpy/timeline/doc/filter.rst

     Chuck    | fight | BruceLee
     BruceLee | fight | Chuck

 You may not want to show on your page these two identical actions.
-By this way, you have **duplicateKey** field.
+Doing it in this way, you will have a **duplicateKey** field.

-When you'll create these two TimelineActions, define a same DuplicateKey .
+When you create these two TimelineActions, define a same DuplicateKey.

-After filtering with DuplicateKey filter, this will delete one of the two actions (the biggest duplicatePriority field, if you not define it, it will delete second entry).
-It'll set to TRUE the **isDuplicated** field on timeline_action.
+After filtering with DuplicateKey filter, this will delete one of the two actions (the biggest duplicatePriority field, if you don't define it, will delete the second entry).
+It will set to TRUE the **isDuplicated** field on timeline_action.

 Usage